andris9/disposable/README.md

 You can also setup a monit script to ensure that the app keeps runnings

-    cd /path/to/monit/conf
+    cd /path/to/monit/conf.d/
     sudo ln -s /path/to/disposable/setup/disposable.monit
     sudo service monit restart

-To ensure that the app runs on reboot you can add it to boot list
+To ensure that the app runs on reboot you can add it to startup list

-In CentOs
+In CentOS

     sudo chkconfig disposable on